gautambaghel/demo-guide/docs/blackduck-for-openshift.md

 4. The "connector-scanner" pod then initiates a Black Duck signature scan.
 There are two containers in the pod, the first (image-getter) container will download and temporarily store the image in memory.
 The second (scanner) container to invoke the Black Duck scanner.

-5. If the image has not been previously scanned then scanner will create the project with version.
-If the image is present with a different version then scanner will only create a new version under the project.
-If both image and the version is present in Black Duck then image is not sent for scanning and the results are re-used.
+5. If the image has not been previously scanned, then the scanner will create the project with version.
+If the image is present with a different version, then the scanner will only create a new version under the project.
+If both image and the version are present in Black Duck then image is not sent for scanning and the results are re-used.

-6. After the scanning is finished and Black Duck populates the Bill Of Materials (BOM) in Black Duck.
+6. After scanning is finished, Black Duck populates the Bill Of Materials (BOM) in Black Duck.

 7. The "connector-core" pod retrieves the information from Black Duck and sends it back to the "connector-pod-processor" pod while taking a note of the scan completion and results received.